Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: Parabola-inscribed quadrilaterals

 \subsection{The polar quadrilateral}

-Referring to \cref{fig:n=4}, consider the polar quadrilateral bounded by the tangents to $\P$ at the vertices of the original family.
-Let $P_i'$, $i=1\ldots4$ denote its vertices and $C_0'$, $C_1'$, and $C_2'$ denote its vertex, perimeter, and area centroids.
+Referring to \cref{fig:n=4}, consider the polar quadrilateral whose sides are the tangents to $\P$ at the vertices of the original family.
+Let $P_i'$, $i=1,\ldots,4$ denote its vertices and $C_0'$, $C_1'$, and $C_2'$ denote its vertex, perimeter, and area centroids.

-\begin{proposition} The locus of the polar quadrilateral's vertices is the hyperbola $\H$ given by:
+\begin{proposition} The locus of the polar quadrilateral's vertices is the hyperbola $\H$ given by

 with center at $[f,0]$ and foci $[f(1\pm 2\sqrt{\sqrt{5} - 1}) ,0]$. \end{proposition}